rom1mouret/mpcl/README.md

 ## Domain-IL classification on Permuted MNIST

-In this scenario, the most straight-forward approach is to tether the latent units directly to the output classes.
+In this scenario, the most straight-forward approach is to tether the abstraction layer directly to the output classes.
-To do so, we train a classifier to map latent units to classes on an arbitrary domain and freeze the classifier right away.
+To do so, we train a classifier to map the abstraction layer to classes on an arbitrary domain and freeze the classifier right away.

 Following the naming conventions in [MPCL-Framework-v1](MPCL-Framework-v1.pdf),